-JAMES NAGLE is a nationally renowned expert, Mr. Nagle has written six books on federal contracting, “Nash, Cibinic and Nagle, Administration of Government Contracts, Fourth Edition," (2006); "Whelan & Nagle, Cases and Materials on Federal Government Contracts, Third Edition” (Foundation Press 2007); “Federal Procurement Regulations: Policy, Practice and Procedures," (American Bar Association Press [ABA], 1987); "How to Review a Federal Contract and Research Federal Contract Law, Second Edition," (ABA Press, 2000); "Federal Construction Contracting," (Wiley Law Publications, 1992); and "The History of Government Contracting, Third Edition," written under a grant from the National Contract Management Association (NCMA), (George Washington University Press, 1999) (Government Training Inc., 2012).
-Besides contributing to six other books, his over 80 articles, on subjects as diverse as protests, changes, terminations, claims, and the Federal Acquisition Regulation, have appeared in such publications as the “Public Contract Law Journal," "Military Law Review,” “NCMA Journal,” and “Contract Management.”
-He has also written “1948: The Crossroads Year," a history of that momentous time.
+JAMES NAGLE a retired partner and now Of Counsel in the firm of Oles Morrison Rinker and Baker, Mr. Nagle is a nationally renowned expert who has written six books on federal contracting, “Nash, Cibinic and Nagle, Administration of Government Contracts, Fifth Edition,” (2016); “Whelan & Nagle, Cases and Materials on Federal Government Contracts, Third Edition” (Foundation Press 2007); “Federal Procurement Regulations: Policy, Practice and Procedures," (ABA Press, 1987); "How to Review a Federal Contract and Research Federal Contract Law, Second Edition," (ABA Press, 2000); "Federal Construction Contracting," (Wiley Law Publications, 1992); and "The History of Government Contracting, Third Edition," (2nd edition George Washington University (GWU) Press, 1999) (3rd Ed.
+Government Training Inc., 2012).
+Besides contributing to six other books, his over 80 articles, on such subjects as protests, changes, terminations, claims, and the Federal Acquisition Regulation, have appeared in such publications as the “Public Contract Law Journal (PCLJ),” “Military Law Review,” “NCMA Journal,” and “Contract Management.”
+He has also written “1948: The Crossroads Year”.

-Actively involved in professional organizations, Mr. Nagle is a past president of the Board of Contract Appeals Bar Association (and has received its Life Services Award); served on the Board of Directors of the National Contract Management Association (NCMA), and on the board of editors of the NCMA Journal, as the book review editor for both the Public Contract Law Journal and The Construction Lawyer, and as the director of publications for numerous organizations.
-He is the founder and past chairman of the Public Contract Law Committee of the ABA’s General Practice Section and a Member of the American Arbitration Association.
+Mr. Nagle is a past president of the BCA Bar Association (and has received its Life Services Award); served on the Board of Directors of the NCMA, and on the board of editors of the NCMA Journal, as the book review editor for both the PCLJ and The Construction Lawyer.
+He is the founder and past chair of the Public Contract Law Committee of the ABA’s General Practice Section and a Member of JAMS.
 He received the Federal Bar Foundation Award for Distinguished Accomplishment in the Study of Procurement Law, is listed in Who’s Who in American Law and Who’s Who in America, and is a Fellow of the American College of Construction Lawyers and the NCMA.